mateussouzaweb/kvm-qemu-virtualization-guide/Docs/08 - MacOS Virtualization.md

 - Download the following apps to help tweak and modify OpenCore: OCAuxiliaryTools, Hackintool, ProperTree and GenSMBIOS.
 - Remember to generate a unique SMBIOS and configure it in your EFI/OpenCore partition.
-- Install additional kexts for your hardware if required.
+- Install additional kexts for your hardware if required - like NootRX for example.

 **Sample XMLs:**

 - You can check some configurations for MacOS machines in the ``Samples/`` folder.
-- Install instructions are available below.
+- Install instructions using this sample XML are available below.

 ## Installation